-NIDUS Communications and Conferences are overseen by the Dissemination Task Force, who are committed to spreading awareness of events, news and accomplishments in the delirium field via traditional media, social media, blogging and scientific symposia.
+The Dissemination Task Force oversees NIDUS Communications and Conferences.
+This team is committed to spreading awareness of events, news and accomplishments in the delirium field.
+Specifically, the team does this via traditional media, social media, blogging and scientific symposia.

-If you are interested in contributing to our blog or social media efforts in any way, please contact us at firstname.lastname@example.org for more information.
+Interested in contributing to our blog or social media efforts?
+Please contact NIDUS Communications at email@example.com for more information.
 Become a NIDUS Social Media Black Belt!

-NIDUS Plenary Session: NIDUS hosted a plenary session at the ADS NIDUS Scientific Symposium, which included an introduction to NIDUS projects as well as updates from the leaders of each core and task force and a panel Q&A discussion.
+A NIDUS plenary session at the ADS NIDUS Scientific Symposium included an introduction to NIDUS projects.
+Also, it contained updates from the leaders of each core and task force and a panel Q&A discussion.

-NIDUS Trainee Scientific Session: In the afternoon following the plenary session, NIDUS hosted a scientific session featuring oral presentations from NIDUS trainees.
-Presenters in this session included alumni of the CEDARTREE Delirium Boot Camp.
-The session gave junior researchers an opportunity to spotlight their research and develop connections with other researchers in the field.
+In the afternoon following the plenary session, NIDUS hosted a scientific session.
+Featured were oral presentations from NIDUS affiliated researchers.
+Presenters in this session included alumni of the Delirium Boot Camp.
+Not only did the researchers present, but the session also gave them an opportunity to spotlight their research while developing connections with other delirium researchers.

 Recent posts on the NIDUS Blog

 The potential association between gut microbiota and delirium in acutely ill older adults: an important area for further investigation

 Delirium Research Hub Spotlight – Nadia Lunardi, MD, PhD

 Dr. Inouye BJA article: Preventing dementia by preventing delirium